 New employees will complete and sign an application for union membership upon employment and this information shall be forwarded to the Union.
-The Employer agrees that a union steward will be given an opportunity to meet with new employees during the orientation process without loss of pay, for up to 15 minutes in order to acquaint the new employees with the benefits and duties of union membership.
+The Employer agrees to inform the local chairperson of any new employees and that a union steward will be given an opportunity to meet with new employees during the orientation process without loss of pay, for up to 15 minutes in order to acquaint the new employees with the benefits and duties of union membership.